The Jones Falls Trail offers a scenic route into Baltimore, and the B&A Trail leads delightfully to the port city of Annapolis.

 SUSQUEHANNA RIVER CROSSING OPTIONS: Biking between Perryville and Havre de Grace takes careful consideration and planning.
 Options are outlined below:

-NOTE AS OF MAY 18, 2020, the Harford Transit LINK Teal Line Route 7 bus service suspended until further notice.
+NOTE AS OF SEPTEMBER 21, 2020, the Harford Transit LINK Teal Line Route 7 bus service is operarting on a limited schedule.
 Check Harford County, MD Bus Routes page for updates // NO PEDESTRIAN access over the Hatem Bridge // MARC TRAIN access available only on weekdays between Perryville and Aberdeen stations, bikes can be carried onboard only on select MARC trains--check MARC schedule for trains with the bicycle symbol // RIDE-HAILING taxi services located in Northeast and Aberdeen, also check for Uber/Lyft drivers in area // BICYCLE ACCESS on the Hatem Bridge is allowed only on Saturdays, Sundays and State holidays, between dawn and dusk, but only for the most confident cyclists in traffic, must be 18 or older, use wide tires for traversing bridge expansion joints, push designated button to activate warning lights.
 Experienced cyclists looking to bike over the Hatem Bridge on Saturdays or Sundays should read through the Maryland Transportation Authority FAQs on the Thomas Hatem Bridge. // BICYCLE DETOUR to next closest bikeable crossing is US-1 over the Conowingo Dam (no pedestrian access), a detour to the north by about 25 miles total, up and back.

 Once across the Susquehanna, Havre de Grace is a jewel on the river’s south shore, offering restaurants and lodging.
 Continuing west, travelers cross rural Harford County to Monkton and the first designated trail segment – the unpaved and forested Torrey C. Brown Rail Trail (also known as the Northern Central Rail Trail) — to Cockeysville.
 The Ashland Amish Market makes for a nice stop along the route.